gnunicorn/blog/README.md

 # Upcoming Topics // to write about

- * app market systems are broken
+ * the gym that pays you
  * why I do not name names